cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 ### General Eviction Algorithm

-On every worker thread, there should be at least 1 "background" task (not scheduled by the global scheduler) dedicated to evicting pages.
+On every worker thread, if the random `FrameGroup` that it picks does not have a frame, it will start acting like an evictor and will start running the clock algorithm.
 It will aim to have some certain threshold of free pages in the free list.

--   Iterate over all frames
+-   Iterate over all frames in the `FrameGroup`
 -   Collect the list of `Page`s that are `Loaded` (should not be more than the number of frames)
 -   For every `Page` that is `Hot`, change to `Cool`
 -   Collect all `Cool` pages
--   Randomly choose some (small) constant number of pages from the list of initially `Cool` pages
+-   Randomly choose some (small) constant number of pages (current this constant number is 1 but in the future we would like it to be 64 i.e. do 64 eviction flushes together) from the list of initially `Cool` pages
 -   `join!` the following page eviction futures:
     -   For each page Px we want to evict:
         -   Check if Px has been changed to `Hot`, and if so, return early